YatinSinghChauhan/YatinSinghChauhan/README.md

 - 👀 I’m interested in ...AI and Tech🤖
 - 🌱 I’m aspiring ...
 AI&ML/ Software Developer📑
 - 💞️ I’m looking for ...
 New Opportunities🎯
-- 📫 How to reach me ... via mail📧 OR LinkedIn🔗
+- 📫 How to reach me ...
+LinkedIn🔗
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 I'm CAR Enthusiast🧡